 At the risk of going off on a tangent, my old amateur coach John McDermott – who won the Commonwealth gold medal at the 1962 Games in Perth – was quite fond of McGowan.
 Walter hailed from Hamilton, just a few miles from the boxing club McDermott founded in Blantyre, and the pair were about the same age.
 McIlvanney writes of McGowan that “he had just about the best hands I have ever seen on a boxer from these islands, and his extraordinarily fast, varied, damagingly selective punching made him the most precociously brilliant amatuer.”
 And by all accounts, John McDermott wasn’t bad either!

-In any case, McIlvanney focuses on McGowan’s second duel with Chartchai Chionoi, Downes’ showdown with Willie Pastrano, and Winstone’s hard-fought defeat to Vicente Saldivar.
-Reading about these wonderful skirmishes from the ‘60s was a pleasure, with the fascinating characters and subplots matched by the sheer dynamism of the writing itself.
+In any case, McIlvanney casts his discerning eye on McGowan’s second duel with Chartchai Chionoi, Downes’ showdown with Willie Pastrano, and Winstone’s hard-fought defeat to Vicente Saldivar.
+Reading about these wonderful skirmishes from the 1960’s is a pleasure, with the fascinating characters and subplots matched by the sheer dynamism of the writing itself.

 As well as capturing his subjects’ individual traits, McIlvanney describes the qualities that define truly magnificent fighters with enviable incisiveness.
 As evidence, here he explains the destructive modus operandi of Mexico’s Gran Campeón Julio Cesar Chavez: